junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 Cas sighs, leaning beside the chair quietly, staring at the same midnight tape with him.
 The screen shivers with a glitch of white noise as he settles in.

 Dean gives him a quick amused glance.
-He's getting quite familiar with all the ghosting affects now.
+He's getting quite familiar with all the ghosting effects now.

-They finish examining all the footages that cover the roads heading east out of the block by the time the sky is turning lighter .
+They finish examining all the footages that cover the roads heading east out of the block by the time the sky is turning lighter.

 Dean throws himself into the bed, not even having enough energy to take off his shirt or turn off the light.